AlzoPalzo/electron-image-flow/README.md

 Creates a packages the app into a desktop application.<br>

 By default the application is packaged for both mac and windows.
-Please note howeveer that the app is currently only built to work with Macs.
+Please note however that the app is currently only built to work with Macs.